The following descriptions refer to the courses’ most recent versions. They evolved (slightly) over time.

 This course discusses further topics in econometrics, building on the foundational concepts introduced in two compulsory econometrics courses for master students.

-It introduces Bayesian inference and applies it to the linear regression model (yielding ridge- and lasso-estimation and providing the basis for machine learning methods).
-This includes a discussion of model selection, numerical sampling methods and Bayesian inference for panel data models (correlated random effects) and univariate time series models.
+First, it introduces Bayesian inference and applies it to the linear regression model (yielding Ridge- and Lasso-estimation and providing the basis for machine learning methods), to panel data models (correlated random effects) and to autoregressions.
+This includes a discussion of model selection and numerical sampling methods.

-Next, the course deals with multivariate and nonlinear time series models (incl. vector autoregressions, dynamic factor models and models with time-varying parameters like regime-switching-, stochastic volatility- and conditional heteroskedasticity-models), as part of which it discusses cointegration and state space model estimation.
+Second, the course treats multivariate and nonlinear time series models (incl. vector autoregressions, dynamic factor models and models with time-varying parameters like regime-switching-, stochastic volatility- and conditional heteroskedasticity-models), as part of which it discusses cointegration and state space model estimation.

 Assessment is based on problem sets and an individual project, where students apply a method from the course to their application of interest.

-This course builds on the course "Statistical Literacy" by introducing the fundamentals of econometrics.
-After taking this course, students will be familiar with a wide variety of tools -- such as OLS regressions and the basics of panel data techniques -- that are used by social scientists to answer real world questions.
-The emphasis lies on understanding the assumptions behind common techniques; developing skills to read and understand quantitative academic papers; and analyzing interesting datasets using statistical software.
+Building on the compulsory course “Statistical Literacy”, this course introduces the fundamentals of econometrics.
+It discusses OLS regressions and the basics of panel data techniques, which are commonly used by social scientists to answer real world questions.
+The emphasis lies on understanding the assumptions behind these methods, on developing the skills to read and understand quantitative academic papers, and on analyzing interesting datasets using statistical software.